 A graduate student cannot earn graduate credits by registering for an undergraduate course using an undergraduate course number.
-Also, for a foreign student, registering for a course using an undergraduate course number may put a student out of legal immigration status and jeopardize any financial aid.
-However, an undergraduate course can, with permission of the Graduate Academic Director and the instructor, be taken using the course designation CSE 587 (Proficiency Requirement in Computer Science).
+Thus, directly registering for undergraduate courses does not count towards full-time status.
+This issue is particularly important for students that are required to have full-time status, such as international students or students having financial support in the department or university.
+However, an undergraduate course can, with permission of the Graduate Director and the instructor, be taken using the course designation CSE 587 (Proficiency Requirement in Computer Science).
+This enables earning of graduate credits.
 To do so, a student should register for the section of CSE 587 which corresponds to the professor who is teaching the undergraduate course in question.
 Note the following points for the use of CSE 587:

 - CSE 587 is only 2 credits, while the corresponding undergraduate course is 3 credits. - The syllabus of the undergraduate course will specify additional work that graduate students must do in order to pass the course.
-Graduate students taking an undergraduate course under the CSE 587 number will be graded separately from the undergraduate students. - A student may not use CSE 587 to take an undergraduate course when he or she has previously taken an equivalent undergraduate course (at Stony Brook or elsewhere). - A maximum of 2 CSE 587 courses (i.e., 4 credits of CSE 587) for a specific set of CSE 300 level courses (see below) can be used to count towards the 31 credits of MS graduation requirement with the permission of the Graduate Director.
-(CSE 587 is not counted towards the Ph.D. course requirements.)
+Graduate students taking an undergraduate course under the CSE 587 number will be graded separately from the undergraduate students. - A student may not use CSE 587 to take an undergraduate course when he or she has previously taken an equivalent undergraduate course (at Stony Brook or elsewhere).